dovecot/documentation/docs/core/man/doveconf.1.md

 :   Show settings with non-default values and explicitly set default values.

 **-s**
-:   Show also hidden settings.
-The hidden settings should not be changed
+:   Show all settings, including hidden ones, with their currently
-    normally.
+    configured values.
+The hidden settings should not be changed normally.

 **-P**